GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 let type = "type_example"; // String | Script or pipeline
 let descriptionPath = "descriptionPath_example"; // String | Where to find the step.
 For scripts, paths are relative to the /script folder.
 For pipelines, paths are relative to the /pipeline folder. let opts = {
+  'callback': "callback_example", // String | Optional callback url called upon pipeline completion, only if the call to /run responds 200 OK.
+When receiving the callback, check the outputs or the history to know if the pipeline completed successfully.
   'body': "body_example" // String | Content of input.json for this run
 };
 apiInstance.run(type, descriptionPath, opts, (error, data, response) => {